1. Description of Auditoriums

 Stage design is a critical component in an auditorium, providing a functional platform for performers while also ensuring audience engagement.

-Backstage: Small to medium-sized auditoriums should set aside 20-30 square meters for backstage operations, such as storage, set changes, and preparation areas.
-This space should be well-organised to accommodate performers and technical crew without overcrowding.
+- Backstage: Small to medium-sized auditoriums should set aside 20-30 square meters for backstage operations, such as storage, set changes, and preparation areas.
+This space should be well-organized to accommodate performers and technical crew without overcrowding.
 Dressing rooms and access to stage machinery should also be included in the backstage layout to ensure smooth transitions between performances.

 8. Professional Audio, Video, and Lighting Design for Auditoriums

-Lighting: Depending on the size of the venue, combine theatre lighting units, robotic fixtures, and effect lighting to create flexible configurations.
+- Lighting: Depending on the size of the venue, combine theatre lighting units, robotic fixtures, and effect lighting to create flexible configurations.
 For small to medium-sized auditoriums, 24 to 48 fixtures should suffice to meet functional and creative lighting requirements.
 Use color-changing fixtures to generate mood changes and visual effects that correspond to performance themes.

 Conclusion